November 18, 2021, 7:00-8:00PM (EST)

 The 100th anniversary of the Boston Chapter was Feb.
 15, 2020, with a celebration planned for May 2022.
 This has been postponed due to COVID-19.
 We will be posting articles and photos from our past as well as updates about this momentous celebration!

 "A special thank you goes out to Instron, JEOL, Dynamet Technology, Surmet, and Thermo Fisher Scientific for supporting this year's Materials Experience"

 Sustaining Members of the Boston Chapter

 Many companies have discovered the difference that supporting the Boston chapter can make.
 By participating in Boston Chapter activities, their employees develop technical expertise while learning valuable leadership skills.
-To find out more about what sustaining membership can do for your organization, click here (pdf).
+To find out more about what sustaining membership can do for your organization, click here.

 ASM International fosters the understanding and application of metals and other engineered materials and their research, design, reliable manufacture, use, and economic and social benefits.
 To join ASM International, click here.
-(Note - new members eat free at their first chapter meeting).
+(Note - For new members your first Chapter Dinner Meeting is free).

 Join Our Mailing List